preethamsathyamurthy/portainer/blog/react-query.md

 ## Let's prepare our example

 It's better to show with a real example.
-I want to refactor ContainersDatatable to use react-query, instead of getting its state from the angular view.
+I want to refactor ContainersDatatable to use react-query.
+ContainersDatatable was converted to react in one of our first react PRs, but it still gets the state from angular.
+I want to change that and use react-query.

 Let's see how it's done right now:

 _app/docker/views/containers/containersController.js_